Initiatives to Comply with the Code

 (i) Promoting the advancement of women.

-In addition to resolving the social problem of human resource shortages in the construction industry, and in order to improve our corporate value, the Group considers the advancement of women as an important issue, and we have been working on establishing a system to support and balance between work and family, and enhancing employee benefits.
-While the percentage of female employees working in the construction industry is 15% (*), about 30% of our technical employees are female, and they are active at the companies that we dispatch them to. (*From the 2015 “Labor Force Survey” by the Ministry of Internal Affairs and Communications.)
+In addition to resolving the social problem of human resource shortages in the construction industry, and in order to improve our corporate value, the Group considers the advancement of women as an important issue, and we have been working on establishing a system to support and balance between work and family and enhancing employee benefits.
+While the percentage of female employees working in the construction industry is 18% (*), about 30% of our technical employees are female, and they are active at the companies that we dispatch them to. (*From the 2015 “Labor Force Survey” by the Ministry of Internal Affairs and Communications.)

-As of April 1st, 2022, the percentage of women in managerial positions in the Group is 7.3% (department heads or above, the same applies hereinafter), but based on laws to promote the advancement of women and to support the raising of the next generation of children, the following two numerical targets have been set in the general business owner action plan.
+As of March 31st, 2024, the percentage of women in managerial positions in the Group is 5.9% (department heads or above, the same applies hereinafter), but based on laws to promote the advancement of women and to support the raising of the next generation of children, the following two numerical targets have been set in the general business owner action plan.
 We will work to create a working environment so that both men and women can work with job satisfaction and can easily balance their work and private lives.

-[Numerical Target 1] By November 30, 2023, when the period of the action plan ends, the ratio of women in managerial positions shall be 20% or more.
+[Numerical Target 1] By November 30, 2024, when the period of the action plan ends, the ratio of women in managerial positions shall be 20% or more.

-[Numerical Target 2] By November 30, 2023, we will indirectly promote the advancement of women by getting 50% or more of male employees to take child-care leave, and by setting the average period for child-care leave to one month or more.
+[Numerical Target 2] By November 30, 2024, we will indirectly promote the advancement of women by getting 50% or more of male employees to take child-care leave, and by setting the average period for child-care leave to one month or more.

 (ii) Promoting and actively supporting the employment of global human resources.

-As of April 1st, 2022, the Group does not have any foreign managers, but in line with the promotion of hiring foreigners and the expansion of business via the Vietnamese subsidiary, our goal is to train one or more foreign managers by the end of March 2025.
+The Group is promoting the recruitment of foreigners residing in Japan.
+As of March 31st, 2024, there are 72 foreign employees, or 2.7% of all employees, and we will further promoting recruitment.
+As of April 1st, 2024, the Group does not have any foreign managers, but we will promote the hiring of foreigners, and set the goal to train one or more foreign managers by the end of March 2025.

 (iii) Appointing managers with consideration for a balance between hiring mid-career professionals and hiring new graduates.